Percolation Framework of the Earth's Topography: SUMMARY

 \section{SUMMARY}

+The Earth's topography has been considered as some kinds of correlated fields as described by Isichenko in \cite{isichenko_percolation_1992}.
+However, one should notice that there exists a number of differences that makes the Earth's topography different with characteristic properties.
+For example, unlike an fBm surface, Earth has a bimodal distribution of heights with different Hurst exponents giving rise to distinct scaling properties over oceans, continents, and continental margins \cite{gagnon_multifractal_2006}.
+In the present study, we have applied $H=0.66$ known for the continental topography.
+Moreover, our numerical results for the site percolation of an fBm landscape highly agree with the results reported in \cite{du_percolation_1996}, i.e., the percolation threshold $p_c$ does not change with the system size (see Fig.~\ref{Fig_52}(b) and Table I in \cite{du_percolation_1996}).
+The results shown in Fig.~\ref{Fig_52}(a) suggest that the percolation on fBm surfaces is discontinuous.

 In summary, we have developed a framework to study the geometrical topography of Earth.
-Using percolation analysis we studied the dynamical evolution of the giant landmass (oceanic) cluster, $s_1$, and found the Earth's relief network exhibits abrupt transitions.
-We defined the discontinuous jumps of $s_1$ to detect the percolation threshold and identify the critical nodes overall the global.
-In addition, we find that the percolation in real network is first order based on the finite-size scaling theory.
-To better understand the Earth's topography, we analyze the percolation properties on new profiles generated by MHP and FBS.
-Further, we clarify/predict the influenced nodes (areas) in response to sea level rise, at $h = 1, 2$ m.
-The study of the earth network system may enrich the understanding of the physical discontinuous phase transitions, it also provides a new perspective on identifying critical nodes in Earth's relief surface network and can potentially be used as a template to study other complex systems.
+Using percolation analysis, we have studied the dynamical evolution of the giant landmass (oceanic) cluster, $s$, and found that the Earth's relief network exhibits abrupt transitions.
+We have used the discontinuous jumps of $s$ to detect the percolation threshold and identify the critical nodes over the globe.
+In addition, our finite-size analysis suggests that the observed jumps in the order parameter are most likely reminiscence of a discontinuous phase transition.
+To better understand the Earth's topography, we have analyzed the percolation properties on profiles generated by fBm surfaces.
+We have found that the presence of the long-range correlations among the height profile plays a key role in the characteristic statistical behavior of the Earth's topography.
+The study of the Earth's network system may enrich our understanding of the statistical topography of Earth and can potentially be used as a template to study other complex systems.